Peripheral Arterial Disease (PAD)

 <0.5 Chronic limb-threatening ischaemia

-Do not exclude a diagnosis of peripheral arterial disease in people with diabetes based on normal or raised ABPI alone
+Do not exclude a diagnosis of peripheral arterial disease in people with diabetes based on normal or raised ABPI alone.

 Imaging should be performed if revascularisation is being considered: